jjc-astronomy/template_bank_generator/README.md

 # Template Bank Generator for Binary Pulsar Searches

 This repository contains scripts to generate random and stochastic template banks for binary pulsar searches in radio observations.
-These template banks are compatible with [peasoup (Keplerian branch)](https://github.com/vishnubk/peasoup/tree/keplerian) for GPU-based searches.
+These template banks are compatible with [peasoup](https://github.com/vishnubk/peasoup/tree/master) for GPU-based searches.

 ## Installation